 2. Using Reversed Method

-When passed an array, the reversed() method returns an iterable with elements in reverse order.
+When passed an array, reversed() method returns an iterable with elements in reverse order.
 Take a look at the example below to see how we can use this method to reverse an array.

 The Original Array is: array('i', [6, 7, 8, 9, 10])